 Undergraduate and Graduate Research Opportunities

-Washington University offers a variety of research opportunities for both undergraduate and graduate students, as well as a clinical informatics fellowship.
+Washington University offers a variety of research opportunities for both undergraduate and graduate students, as well as summer internships in Biomedical Informatics and Data Science at the Institute for Informatics (BIDS@I2).

 The Department of Computer Science and Engineering currently offers a minor in bioinformatics.
 LEARN MORE